alexcaoys/notes-superbird/README.md

 - pyamlboot: https://github.com/superna9999/pyamlboot
 - Restore partitions using superbird-tool: https://github.com/bishopdynamics/superbird-tool

+In order for the display to work properly, we need to bypass `init_display` within u-boot, you can either

+- restore `envs/env_uboot.txt` using superbird-tool, which will cause stock firmware not working, but restore the stock env can bring it back, or

+- enter from USB mode -> `--burn_mode`, thanks @Fexiven noticing this ([our discussion here](https://github.com/alexcaoys/notes-superbird/issues/3)).

+## Boot using stock partitions

 set `active_slot=_b` and **clear dtbo_b partition**.
 Otherwise custom dtb won't be loaded.

 Personally I create empty partitions for `dtbo_b` and `boot_b` partitions to flash into the device.

-Restore new buildroot partition to `system_b` and use `env_b.txt` in this repo to boot.
+Restore new buildroot partition to `system_b` and use `envs/env_b.txt` in this repo to boot.

-I also created an Buildroot uInitrd image in case anything need an in-RAM system (repartitioning for example), please find it in Release.
+I also created an Buildroot uInitrd image in case anything need an in-RAM system (repartitioning for example), please find it in Release and use `envs/env_initrd.txt` in this repo to boot.

 I took parts from `superbird-tool` and wrote the script for boot custom images:
 Please check `amlogic_device.py`
     - use `python amlogic_device.py -c` to boot kernel + dtb specified in `__main__`
     - use `python amlogic_device.py -i` to boot kernel + dtb + uInitrd specified in `__main__`

+## Boot from custom partitions

+**W.I.P**

 # Partitioning